-grid output target; and

-(1)

-.in accordance with clause A4, none, one or more of each of the following grid output measures to which the grid output mechanism will not apply:

-performance-based measures;

-asset capability grid output measures; and

-asset health grid output measures.
+grid output target.

-In its decision specifying the matters specified in subclause (1), the Commission will also specify-
+When determining the base capex allowances in subclause (1)(a), the Commission will also specify the-

+low incentive rate base capex projects if it determines a low incentive rate base capex allowance;

 forecast CPI used to determine the base capex allowances;

 forecast FX rates used to determine the base capex allowances; and

 amount or percentage of the base capex allowances to which the forecast FX rates may apply.

-Listed projects
+A base capex project or base capex programme may be specified as a low incentive rate base capex project by the Commission if it considers that it will require capital expenditure greater than $20 million.

+When determining the revenue-linked grid output measures in subclause (1)(b), the Commission may also determine in accordance with clause A5 one or more of the same types of grid output measures that are not linked to revenue.

+When determining the standard incentive rate base capex allowance the Commission may specify a base capex allowance adjustment mechanism.

-The Commission may identify listed projects in an IPP determination.
+The Commission may also specify base capex projects or base capex programmes that are listed projects.

-A base capex project or base capex programme may only be identified as a listed project if it is a base capex project or base capex programme:
+A base capex project or base capex programme may only be determined to be a listed project by the Commission if it is a base capex project or base capex programme:

 that the Commission considers:

-will require capital expenditure of greater than $20 million; and
+will require capital expenditure greater than $20 million;

-is reasonably required by Transpower, with at least one (or more) assets likely to be commissioned in the regulatory period; and
+is reasonably required by Transpower; and

+at least one asset is likely to be commissioned in the regulatory period; and

 for which the base capex forecast to be incurred is in relation to asset replacement, asset refurbishment, or both asset replacement and asset refurbishment; and